Visitor information

 Wendover Woods cafe

-Whether it’s a quick coffee you’re after or a relaxing lunch, enjoy good fresh food, excellent service and stunning views at Wendover Woods Cafe.
+Whether it’s a quick coffee you’re after or a relaxing lunch, enjoy fresh food, good service and stunning views at Wendover Woods Cafe.

-Wendover Woods has four barbecues available for you to book.
-The barbecues are yours to use all day (from 11.00am until 1 hour before site closure) and are bookable up to 30 days in advance.
-Disposable and portable barbecues, as well as camping stoves and open fires are not allowed.
+Wendover Woods has three barbecues available for hire.
+The barbecues are available to use all day, from 11am until one hour before site closure, and are bookable up to 30 days in advance.

 Please note that there is no vehicular access to any barbecues and you will need to walk a short distance from the car park.